 Better air space coverage is a achieved through crowd-sourced distributed networks of ADS-B receivers to track air traffic and report it to a number of websites such as Flight Aware and Flightradar 24.
 Both Flight Aware and Flightradar 24 offer a free subscription plan for individuals who feed ADS-B data to their system using either a commercial or home-brewed receiver.

 Finally, a good antenna will enhance the system capability to receive ADS-B signals.
-A home-brewed inexpensive collinear antenna can be constructed for just a few dollars and in a very short time.
-My ADS-B collinear antenna works very well and I feed data to the Flight Aware ADS-B network.
+Using RG-6 coaxial cable, a home-brewed inexpensive collinear antenna can be constructed in a very short time for just a few dollars .
+My home brew ADS-B collinear antenna works very well and I feed data to the Flight Aware ADS-B network.
 Most of the items to build the antenna were either in my electronics parts box or from the plumbing items in my garage.
-Instructions for building the antenna can be downloaded from here.
+My antenna is housed in a section of 1/2″ CPVC pipe.